Trim Your Small Boat For Maximal Speed

 The Problem To Overcome

-Typically, a small boat weighs more at its stern than at its bow.
-This is because its motor is mounted at its stern, and the driver sits next to it.
+Typically, the stern of a small boat weighs more than its bow, because its motor is mounted at its stern, and the driver sits next to it.

 The combined weight of the motor and driver pushes the stern downward, and consequently, the bow upward.
 The faster the boat goes, the lower the stern and the higher the bow will be, because of the wave that the boat’s hull generates while it moves in the water.